 Ask for Recent Photos

-When you are interested in a model for your photoshoot, make sure their portfolio is up to date.
+When you are interested in finding the right models for photography, make sure their portfolio is up to date.
 That is to say it should have at least one or two photos that have been taken within the past month.
 This is important because you want to ensure that the model still looks the same so they don’t show up to the shoot unable to fulfill your vision.
 It also gives you a good idea of whether they are still in practice and if they will be able to keep up with the demands of a professional photoshoot.

 Are They Experienced with Similar Genres?